hdShang/arxiv-daily/docs/cs-CL/2025-06-06/papers/250606240v1-bridging-external-and-parametric-knowledge-mitigating-hallucination-.md

 ---
 layout: default
-title: Bridging External and Parametric Knowledge: Mitigating Hallucination of LLMs with Shared-Private Semantic Synergy in Dual-Stream Knowledge
+title: "Bridging External and Parametric Knowledge: Mitigating Hallucination of LLMs with Shared-Private Semantic Synergy in Dual-Stream Knowledge"
 ---

 # Bridging External and Parametric Knowledge: Mitigating Hallucination of LLMs with Shared-Private Semantic Synergy in Dual-Stream Knowledge